codingPhuc/Learning_Programming_vault/Tasks to do.md

 	2. used the bard AI to convert the content to task format
 	3. then create a pdf file to upload to anki
 	4. upload the file to Anki
+- [ ] create a program for filtering job [hiring cafe](https://hiring.cafe/?searchState=%7B%22searchQuery%22%3A%22firmware%22%2C%22seniorityLevel%22%3A%5B%22No+Prior+Experience+Required%22%2C%22Entry+Level%22%5D%7D) used the api or something

 # Todo Microsoft learning
 - [ ] Learn how to used word effectively